-This is an administration cost to cover the costs in closing a mortgage once it has been fully repaid.
-Where a customer wishes to transfer their rate to another property and the sale and purchase complete simultaneously, the closure fee waived.
+A closure fee is an administration cost to cover the costs in closing a mortgage once it has been fully repaid.
+Where a customer wishes to transfer their rate to another property and the sale and purchase complete simultaneously, the closure fee is waived.

 The ability to transfer a mortgage rate to another property is subject to status and first direct’s lending policy and assessment criteria at the time of the request.

 For our Fixed Rate Mortgages, a booking fee is paid for borrowing up to £400,000.
 If you borrow more than £400,000, the booking fee is payable for each £400,000 and for any part amount over that e.g. if you take a fixed rate mortgage with a booking fee of £1,450 and borrow £600,000, you pay a booking fee of £2,900.